-Grade Level: 9-12 No. Semesters: 2

-Fee: \$60 Credit: 1- Fine Art

-Prerequisites: 3 years of band and/or teacher
+Grade Level: 9-12No.
+Semesters: 2Fee: \$60Credit: 1- Fine ArtPrerequisites: 3 years of band and/or teacher permission

-permission

-Concert/Marching Band is the primary large instrumental ensemble at CHS.
-It requires students to build on previous performance experience in instrumental music.
-Students will express themselves creatively through preparation of a competitive marching band show first quarter, and concerts with concert band the rest of the year.
+The Wildcat Pride Concert/Marching Band is the great sound of Cassville!
+As a Concert/Marching Band member, you will take to the skies with awesome music designed for both the classical and contemporary audiences!
+We will explore our world through the lens of music, looking at different cultures from around the globe!
+Concert/Marching Band class requires students to build on previous performance experiences in instrumental music, typically developed through middle school band classes (although not required to participate).
+Students will express themselves creatively through the preparation of a Competitive Marching Band Show (in the fall) and through various local Marching Band (and Pep Band) performances in the spring.
+Students will also express worldly views, concepts and ideas by performing a wide variety of music both new and old during our Concert Band Season.
 Through these performances, students will refine and improve their skills on their chosen instrument.
-Band is co-curricular and requires attendance at summer camps, as well as early morning and extra evening rehearsals during marching season.
+Band is co-curricular, which means there are more requirements than an extra-curricular activity i.e. sports, speech/debate, or clubs, and requires attendance at summer camps, as well as early morning and extra evening rehearsals/performances during the entire year.
 Attendance at all performances is required and is part of the grade.
-Enrollment is for the entire year.
-Fee covers the cost of the band t-shirt and other expenses of the program including some of the marching band expenses.
+Enrollment is for the entire year, with any exceptions needing approval from the Band Directors and the HS Administration Office in advance of the coming term.
+Fees cover the cost of a band t-shirt and other expenses of the program including some, but not all of the marching band expenses.